Get Diagnosed to Treat Your Symptoms of Thyroid Problems

 Since thyroid symptoms are so overlapped with other conditions, you cannot self-diagnose by symptoms; you need to test.

 A thyroid function test is easy to access.
 It’s a simple blood panel that can be drawn at any lab.
 Nowadays, there are many companies that offer options to order a test online yourself.
-One of my favorites is from Life Extension, which you can check out here.

 We have had scores of women come to us with incomplete thyroid lab test results, or reporting their doctors would not agree to run full thyroid labs.
 Most conventional doctors are trained to look at the thyroid from a broad view, and are not advised to test for autoimmunity to boot.

 This is how your thyroid labs may appear ‘normal,’ but you still feel like crap.
 And this is why I recommend to test your thyroid with a functional health provider like us.

 If your health care provider’s views match your own, you will have a much better experience and outcome.